Over use and technique result in Tommy John surgery

 It’s been 18 months since the Nationals star pitcher Stephen Strasburg, 22, underwent Tommy John surgery,, or reconstruction of the ulnar collateral ligament (UCL).
 Strasburg spent aa year on the disabled list, but now appears to be pitching as well as he did before the elbow injury.

-“Thirty-seven baseball seasons have passed since orthopedic surgeon Frank Jobe performed the first UCL reconstruction on Dodgers southpaw Tommy John, whose name would become synonymous with the procedure….
-But the two pitchers – as well as many others who have undergone UCL reconstruction — have one thing in common: a mechanical flaw in the timing of their deliveries that causes the arm to lag behind the rest of the body, putting extra stress on the shoulder and elbow.”
+Orthopedic surgeon Frank Jobe performed the first UCL reconstruction 37 years ago on Dodgers pitcher Tommy John, whose name become synonymous with the procedure.
+Johns, Strasburg and many others who have undergone UCL reconstruction have one thing in common: a mechanical flaw in the timing of their deliveries.
+The improper technique causes the arm to lag behind the rest of the body, which puts extra stress on the shoulder and elbow.

-Click on the link below for an excellent article on the exact pitching motion flaws that lead to this injury.
-Also, interested pitchers who want an evaluation of their mechanics should check out Glen Fleisig of ASMI.
+“Force of Habit” is an excellent article on the exact pitching motion flaws that lead to this injury.
+And pitchers interested in having their mechanics evaluated should contact Fleisig at ASMI.

 What do you think?